spiddeer/homeassistant-infometric/README.md

 ### Dependencies

-* Smart meters installed in your appartment connected to Infometric
+* Smart meters installed in your apartment connected to Infometric
 * Account to access Panorama Home

 ### Limitations